HOME ABOUT GLOBAL NETWORK PLATFORM SOLUTIONS RESOURCES NEWS JOIN US

 December 2024 – iMAPS-Probiotics

-The in situ Metabolic Atlas Project @ Single-cell for Probiotics (iMAPS-Probiotics) was launched in Wuxi by QIBEBT, CAS and Jiangnan University, focusing on gut microbiota and accelerating probiotic discovery and industrial application with partners such as the University of Hong Kong, Tongji University, Washington University in St. Louis, University of California San Diego, Yili Group, and COFCO Nutrition and Health Research Institute.
+The in situ Metabolic Atlas Project @ Single-cell for Probiotics (iMAPS-Probiotics) was launched in Wuxi by the Qingdao Institute of Bioenergy and Bioprocess Technology of Chinese Academy of Sciences (QIBEBT, CAS) and Jiangnan University, focusing on gut microbiota and accelerating probiotic discovery and industrial application with partners such as the University of Hong Kong, Tongji University, Washington University in St. Louis, University of California San Diego, Yili Group, and COFCO Nutrition and Health Research Institute.

 about-1